 The next example is on one of the Constraints tables, Production Constraints.
 On the Constraints tables, the Group Behavior fields dictate how an element name that is a Group or a Named Filter should be used.
 When set to Enumerate, the constraint is applied to each individual member of the group or named filter.
 If it is set to Aggregate, the constraint applies to all members of the group or named filter together.
 This Production Constraint states that at each factory a maximum amount of 150,000 units over all finished goods together can be produced:

 When setting up a scenario item, previously, the records that the scenario item’s change needed to be applied to could be set by using the Condition Builder.
-Now users have the added option to use 1 or multiple saved Named Filters instead, which makes it easier as the user does not need to know the syntax for building a condition, and it also makes it more flexible as Named Filters are dynamic as was discussed in the previous section.
+Now users have the added option to use a saved Named Filter instead, which makes it easier as the user does not need to know the syntax for building a condition, and it also makes it more flexible as Named Filters are dynamic as was discussed in the previous section.
 In addition, users can preview the records that the change will be made to so the chance of mistakes is reduced.

 The following example changes the Suppliers table of a model which has around 70 suppliers, about half of these are in Europe and the other half in China: